 In addition to auditing your container tags, you will also want to inspect your data layer.

 In order to accurately send information, your data layer must be set up with clearly defined variables that match specific conventions.
 As a result, you will need to validate your data layer to ensure accurate data formatting and capture.

 Another aspect of managing GTM is making sure the rules associated with your analytics tags are firing correctly.

-When using Google Tag Manager, you must assign rules to your analytics tags, as these rules serve as instructions that tell the analytics tags when to fire and record data.
-These rules will likely expire with time as your site changes.
-Consequently, you need to continually verify and update your rules to ensure proper tag functionality.
+Within Google Tag Manager, you assign triggers to your analytics tags, and these triggers serve as instructions that tell the analytics tags when to fire and record data.
+As your site changes with time, you'll like need to update these triggers for them to continue operating as expected.

-Managing and verifying all the rules associated with your implemented tags can be challenging, due to the sheer volume of tags that need rules, as well as the fact that each rule needs to be verified one-by-one, vendor-by-vendor.
+Managing and verifying all the triggers associated with your implemented tags can be challenging, due to the sheer volume of tags, as well as the fact that each trigger needs to be verified one-by-one, vendor-by-vendor.
 As a result, manually verifying these rules is not an ideal method.

-Whether you’re validating container tags, inspecting your data layer, or verifying your rules, approaching these processes manually is time-intensive and prone to human error, especially if your site and accompanying analytics implementation is large.
+Whether you’re debugging Google Tag Manager container tags, inspecting your data layer, or verifying your triggers, approaching these processes manually is time-intensive and prone to human error, especially if your site and accompanying analytics implementation is large.
 Additionally, websites change regularly, which only adds to the complexity of an already challenging situation, and often leaves tag management professionals struggling to keep up.